winston0410/vim-tutorial/tutorial.md

   7. Now type CTRL-R (keeping CTRL key pressed while hitting R) a few times to redo the commands (undo the undo's).

----> Fix the errors oon this line and replace them with undo.

   8. These are very useful commands.
 Now move on to the Lesson 2 Summary.